omeryesil/envtofile/README.md

 # envtofile

-Writes environment variables to a file in KEY=VALUE format.
+A simple utility that writes environment variables to a file in KEY=VALUE format.

+## Use Case
 Go extension for VS Code runs in a separete shell session, therefore, it does not get environment variables from VS Code terminal.
 A simple use case can be:

 1. You have a shell script to set environment variables for dev/local/test/ etc..
 You need to run this script before running your go app